 At LEAPWORK we help clients throughout the adoption phase, to secure that they get the most out of the product.
 Therefore, we know the challenges they face during different stages when starting to automate test cases.
 There are several factors to consider in order to successfully implement test automation and we have the answers.

-Get ahead of automation with an in-depth checklist:
+Build automation strategy with an in-depth checklist:

 We have created a checklist of factors to focus on when you want to start automating or want to optimize the current automation process.
 It is a step by step test automation strategy.
 We experience that the time spent planning is a great investment for most teams.